See and read for yourself about telehealth from our patients, regional clinicians and doctors at Peter Mac - "Why NOT telehealth?"

 A/Prof Kate Burbury

-“Everyone in Australia is entitled to the same expert cancer care, no matter where they live, or what their cancer is, or who they are”.
-Peter Mac haematologist A/Prof Kate Burbury explains how telehealth can help make this possible.
+“Everyone in Australia is entitled to the same expert cancer care, no matter where they live, or what their cancer is, or who they are.”
+Our haematologist A/Prof Kate Burbury explains how telehealth can help make this possible.

 Carmel O'Kane

-Telehealth can link local teams in to ongoing treatment planning.
-Involving a regional Cancer Resource Nurse in telehealth consultations helps them to ensure they provide the same excellent care to our shared patients as we do at Peter Mac.
+Telehealth can link local teams into ongoing treatment planning.
+Involving a regional Cancer Resource Nurse in telehealth consultations helps them to ensure they provide the same excellent care to our shared patients as we do.

-This can be enormously beneficial to patients who can avoid travel to Peter Mac for some care that can be managed locally.
+This can be enormously beneficial to patients who can avoid travelling to us for some care that can be managed locally.

-If you live in regional Victoria or Interstate and are being treated at Peter Mac, ask your Peter Mac team or local health service if they can link in with Peter Mac by telehealth to keep some of your care closer to home.
+If you live in regional Victoria or Interstate and are being treated by us, ask our team or local health service if they can link in with us by telehealth to keep some of your care closer to home.

 - Contacts - Wimmera Cancer Resource Nurses